jake-derry/simulation/README.md

 Extra credit:

 ### Notes
+#### Error Checking
+The following errors are specifically checked for when reading an XML file.
+If the input is an invalid type, then default parameters will be assigned for each of these.
+* Cell Array Parameters: Ensures that the cell array has valid dimensions.
+If either of the dimensions are not specified correctly (not an integer or is negative), the default dimension will be set for both # of columns and # of rows.
+* Active Cell Parameters: Ensures that the cell states are valid, based on the type of parameter that is input.
+Also ensures that each of the cell positions are valid, given the dimensions of the grid given above.

+The following errors are also checked.
+However, if there is error in the declaration of these parameters, a default simulation file will be ran.

+* Type of XML: Ensures that the XML is of type "Simulation", specified by the name of the first node within the XML file.
+* Type of Simulation: Ensures that the simulation type is supported.
+* Errors due to file type, such as the event that a non-XML file is chosen.
 #### XML File Format:
 * The required fields for all XML files are the following: type, author, rows, and columns.
 If the file does not contain any one of these fields, then the file reader will not succeed and will throw an error.
 In order to have a meaningful output,